flaviocpontes/MemoryGame/README.md

 - 3 Stars - Less than 12 moves;
 - 2 Stars - Between 12 and 17 moves;
-- 1 Star - Between 18 and 23 moves;
+- 1 Star - 18 or more moves;
-- No stars - 24 or more moves.

 ## Restarting the game